jasonmcalpin/CTchargen/docs/character_generation.md

 1. Generate basic characteristics (UPP - Universal Personality Profile)
 2. Determine gender and race
 3. Generate a name
-4. Determine career and rank
+4. Determine career, rank, and terms served (with survival and re-enlistment rolls)
-5. Generate skills
+5. Generate skills based on career and terms
-6. Assign equipment and cash
+6. Assign weapons, armor, and equipment based on career
+7. Determine cash based on career and terms
+8. Check for psionic potential and generate psionic abilities if applicable
+9. Apply aging effects for characters with multiple terms

+For detailed information on the career generation system, see the [Career Generation Documentation](career_generation.md).

+For detailed information on the psionic system, see the [Psionic System Documentation](psionics.md).

 ## Using the Character Generator